 The History of the IFPOA

 In November 2006 at the Professional Organizers in Canada (POC) Conference in Toronto, Ontario, the then presidents of the three largest professional organizing associations in the world – Barry Izsak of the National Association of Professional Organizers (NAPO), Jane Woolsey of POC, and Lynne Johnson of the National Study Group on Chronic Disorganization (now the Institute for Challenging Disorganization, ICD) – met informally to discuss areas of common interest.
-From that meeting grew their vision to create a global community of professional organizing associations to elevate the organizing industry worldwide.
+From that meeting grew their vision to create a global community of professional organizing and productivity associations to elevate the professional organizing industry worldwide.